wp-plugins/videostir-spokesperson/readme.txt

 === VideoStir Spokesperson ===
 Contributors: alexey_bass, shy_frenkel
 Donate link: http://videostir.com/
-Tags: video, spokesperson, embed, player, flash, transparent, greenscreen, chroma, clip, background, conversion, marketing, ad, change background
+Tags: video, spokesperson, embed, webcasterwp, flash, transparent, greenscreen, chroma, clip, background, conversion, marketing, ad, change background
 Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.9
-Stable tag: 1.5.13
+Stable tag: 1.5.14
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed and adjust your own made floating clip "web spokesperson" to your website.
-With VideoStir you can DIY in 5 mins with a basic video.
+Become your website's presenter.
+Personally engage with your visitors in less than 5 minutes using VideoStir plugin.
+Automatically embed and adjust your own made floating clip.

 == Description ==

-[VideoStir](http://videostir.com/?ref=wp) transforms your basic video into a "video spokesperson" that can run on top of any website.
+[VideoStir](http://videostir.com/?ref=wp) transforms your basic video into an interactive "video spokesperson" that can run on top of any website.
 The floating clip **can be created within 5 minutes** using VideoStir DYI service (green background is not needed, any camera will do the trick).
 Use this plugin to improve engagement with your viewers and for increasing your sales.
 Take a few minutes to "Do It Yourself" and automatically make a free "walk on video".
 VideoStir automatically removes your video's background without the need for a green screen.
 Just follow our basic [guidelines]( http://videostir.com/guidelines/?ref=wp) and you will see your floating clip running on top of your selected pages.
 With this plugin you can easily adjust and embed the transparent background video into your website’s pages/posts.
 You can embed your clips using the plugin’s check/text  boxes, without needing to handle any HTML files.
 Once you have your video ready, you can use VideoStir’s WordPress plugin to embed the video into your website.
 You can control the clip’s size, location, behavior and much more.